talentsec/lev_doc/tutorial/README.md

 +----[SHA256]-----+
 ```

-​	That is completed, now you enter  `ls .ssh` again, the two files mentioned above will be displayed:
+​	After that, you enter  `ls .ssh` again, the two files mentioned above will be displayed:

 ![密钥.jpg](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/38c66c66-6a58-4609-800a-032a13f0c3c8.JPEG)